Today In History logo TIH

 1862

-Union forces under General Don Carlos Buell clashed with Braxton Bragg's Confederates at Perryville, Kentucky, in the bloodiest battle ever fought in the state.
-The engagement halted the Confederate invasion of Kentucky and secured Union control of a critical border state whose loyalty proved essential to the Northern war effort.
+Union forces under General Don Carlos Buell clashed with Braxton Bragg's Confederates at Perryville, Kentucky, in the bloodiest battle ever fought in the state, with over 7,600 combined casualties across rolling farmland.
+Bragg's army held its ground for most of the day before withdrawing overnight, ending the Confederate invasion of Kentucky.
+The battle secured Union control of a border state whose manpower, resources, and strategic position along the Ohio River proved essential to the Northern war effort throughout the conflict.

 1871